 I first became involved with OLC when I took a summer research workshop with them in around 2003.
 Then, I was fortunate enough to be part of the steering committee for their 2003 conference.
 Shortly thereafter, I started developing workshops for them and eventually became their lead instructional designer.
 For the past few years, I’ve enjoyed acting as a consulting designer and teacher for OLC.
 Throughout those 15 or so years, I’ve had the opportunity to appreciate the many ways in which OLC helps enrich our online teaching community.
 Not only do they provide some valuable research, but they also foster an excellent community of educators dedicated to improving online and blended teaching and learning.
 For those reasons and so many more, I am thankful for the opportunity to develop and teach workshops for OLC.

-While I’m thrilled to teach in the Instructional Design Certificate Program, the Essentials workshop series and several workshops in the Online Design and Online Tools tracks, what I’m most excited about right now is the upcoming workshop titled Storytelling with Data: An Introduction to Data Visualization.
+While I’m thrilled to teach in the Instructional Design Certificate Program, the Essentials workshop series and several workshops in the Online Design and Online Tools tracks, what I’m most excited about right now is the upcoming workshop titled Data Stories: An Introduction to Data Visualization.
 It is an important and useful topic for instructional designers and we’re going to have fun while exploring the many facets of data visualization.

 OLC: You have designed, and are facilitating, the upcoming course Storytelling with Data: An Introduction to Data Visualization.
 Why do you believe data visualization is essential for instructional designers?

 Data visualization is about visual communication, a critical skill for instructional designers.
 Understanding this skill help us communicate more clearly and effectively.
 Additionally, communicating concepts both visually and with text can help us address challenges with accessibility and universal design.